Magz8984/Agrino/README.md

 ## New Features **Version 2**

+### Images

-1. **Resource Activity**
+1. **Resource Fragment**

-* This activity proves crucial for technical farmers who want to keep up reading new content from interested areas they would like to read on.
+* This fragment proves crucial for technical farmers who want to keep up reading new content from interested areas they would like to read on.

+2. **Services Fragment**
+* This fragment  provides services from agriculture service vendor and also a platform for other agriculture related  companies to advertise them selves.

 ## Challenges

 1. Access Rate Limiting by aWhere API to 20 requests per hour which